viniciusban/awesomemess.com/_posts/2019-07-30-represent-actions-in-rest.md

 - Arguments: in RPC arguments go with query string to allow the execution of the action.
 In REST they identify a resource and — exactly because of that — are part of the URI.
 But auxiliary arguments are kept in the query string.

 Despite some controversy about `PUT` or `POST` for object creation, the real discussion is on examples 6 and 7.
-I did not write them in the REST column on purpose.
+I did not write their REST version on purpose.
 That is what we are going to focus from now on.

 RPC-based APIs are good to perform transactions (a.k.a, processes or actions)